laravel/forge-docs/1.0/resources/databases.md

 ## Overview

 When provisioning a new server you may choose to install a database server.
-You can then use the Forge dashboard to manage databases, users and permissions.
+You can then use the Forge dashboard to manage databases, users, and permissions.

 ## Creating a Server With a Database

-When creating a new server, you can select to install a database servers:
+When creating a new server, you can select to install a database server:

 - MySQL (8.0)
 - MariaDB (10.3)
 - PostgreSQL (12)

 As part of the provisioning process, Forge will automatically install the selected database server and create a default `forge` database, `forge` user, and a secure, randomly-generated password.
-The database password will be shown upon creating the server alongside the root password and will also be emailed to you.
+The database password will be shown upon creating the server alongside the root password.
+These passwords will also be emailed to you.

 ### Installing Databases Later

 If you later decide to that you need to install a database on your server, you can do so through the **Databases** panel.
 Once installed, you will then be able to manage your database via Forge.

-When choosing to install a database, you will be able to select the type and provide a name for the initial database that Forge creates.
+When choosing to install a database, you will be able to select the database type and provide a name for the initial database that Forge creates.

 ## Changing the Root / Forge Database Password